Group-20-Software-Engineering/lasertag/README.md

 # Before Running
 - Make sure you have pip installed
-  - For Windows run: `py get-pip.py`
   - For Linux run: `python get-pip.py`
 - Build Dependencies `./build.sh`
   - This will update your machine and install the needed dependencies
   - You will need to instert your passcode as it calls sudo
   - After the dependencies finish downloading, restart vscode to allow the changes to be applied

 # TO RUN
 - Clone the project `git clone https://github.com/Group-20-Software-Engineering/lasertag`